Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Appendix: proofs

-The following theorem clarifies the importance of continuity under time changing, i.e. that stochastic integration and integrating with respect to a random measure ``commute'' with the time changing operation.
+The following theorem clarifies the importance of continuity/adaptedness under time changing, i.e. that stochastic integration and integration with respect to a random measure ``commute'' with the time changing operation.

-\begin{ThmA} Let $T_t$ be a time change with respect to some filtration $\mathcal F_t$. \begin{itemize} \item[\emph{(i)}] Let $X_t$ be a $T_t$-continuous semimartingale.
+\begin{ThmA} Let $T_t$ be a time change with respect to some filtration $\mathcal F_t$. \begin{itemize} \item[(i)] Let $X_t$ be a $T_t$-continuous semimartingale.
 For all $\mathcal F_t$-predictable integrands $H_t$, we have that $H_{T_t}$ is $\mathcal F_{T_t}$-predictable, and:

-\item[\emph{(ii)}] Let $\rho(dt \times dx)$ be a $T_t$-adapted random measure on $\Omega \times \mathcal B(\mathbb R_+ \times \mathbb R^n)$.
+\item[(ii)] Let $\rho(dt \times dx)$ be a $T_t$-adapted random measure on $\Omega \times \mathcal B(\mathbb R_+ \times \mathbb R^n)$.
 For all measurable random functions $W(t, \omega, x)$ and $\omega \in \Omega$ it is:

 \end{itemize} \end{ThmA}